WHAT IS THE ISSUE?

 WHAT CAN I DO?

 - When cleaning your boat, especially on the water, it is recommended that you avoid using cleaning products altogether and only use fresh water and a good scrubbing brush.
 This also helps to protect any sealants which can perish and lose colour from using certain detergents.

-- Watch out for products that have ‘polyethelene’ in the ingredients list, this means it contains microplastics.
+- Watch out for products that have ‘polyethelene’ in the ingredients list, as this means it contains microplastics.
 These smaller bits of plastic can be more readily ingested by wildlife and enter food chains.
 Instead source more eco-friendly alternatives that contain natural exfoliating ingredients e.g. apricot seeds.